 UU commissioned Wood (formerly Amec Foster Wheeler) to undertake the data collection and interpretation required to support an HRA of its WRMP for the period 2020 - 2045, and to determine whether any aspects of the WRMP (alone or in-combination) could have significant or significant adverse effects on the integrity of any European sites.
-The HRA process (as applied to the WRMP) includes the following steps:
+The HRA process (as applied to the WRMP) included the following steps:

 - i.
 An initial review of the Feasible Options, to assist UU's selection of Preferred Options. - ii.
-A formal assessment of the Preferred Options, comprising screening and (where necessary) an 'appropriate assessment', which accompanies the Preferred Options consultation (earlier versions of this report). - iii.
-A formal assessment of the post-consultation revised Preferred Options, which form the Revised Draft WRMP and which would be intended for adoption (this report).
+A formal assessment of the Preferred Options, comprising screening and (where necessary) an 'appropriate assessment', which accompanied the Preferred Options consultation. - iii.
+A formal assessment of the post-consultation revised Preferred Options, which form the Revised Draft WRMP and which would be intended for adoption. - iv.
+A formal assessment of the Final WRMP following SoS review (this report).

-This report summarises Wood's assessment of UU's revised Preferred Options against the conservation objectives of any European sites that may be affected and summarises the iterative HRA process that has been undertaken to support the WRMP and ensure that it meets the requirements of Regulation 63.
+This report summarises Wood's assessment of UU's Final WRMP 2019 against the conservation objectives of any European sites that may be affected and summarises the iterative HRA process that has been undertaken to support the WRMP and ensure that it meets the requirements of Regulation 63.
 The report sets out:

-- the approach to HRA of WRMPs, including the key issues for these strategic plans (Section 2); - a summary of the Feasible Options review (Section 3); - the screening and (where required) appropriate assessment of the revised Preferred Options and WRMP as a whole, including 'in combination' assessments (Section 4); - the proposed conclusion of the HRA of UU's WRMP, based on the revised draft version of the plan (Section 5).
+- ▶ the approach to HRA of WRMPs, including the key issues for these strategic plans (Section 2); - a summary of the Feasible Options review (Section 3); - the screening and (where required) appropriate assessment of the Final WRMP options and the WRMP as a whole, including 'in combination' assessments (Section 4); - the conclusion of the HRA of UU's WRMP 2019 (Section 5).

-It should be noted that some of UU's consultation draft Preferred Options (notably, the options required to ensure that 'spare' water is available for trading) have not been included as Preferred Options in the Revised Draft WRMP.
-In the case of the proposed water trading option, this was because a water trade from the North West was not included in the revised WRMPs of other water companies.
-As a result, the options required to facilitate water-trading are no longer included in the WRMP or its HRA.
+It should be noted that some of UU's consultation draft Preferred Options (notably, the options required to ensure that 'spare' water is available for trading) have not been included as options in the Final WRMP.
+In the case of the proposed water trading option, this was because a water trade from the north west was not broadest sense, as an umbrella term for all of the above designated sites.
+Additional information on European site designations is provided in Appendix A.